jkenley/hacktoberquote/README.md

 # Hacktoberquote

-## Quotes about open source software and team collaboration.

 **Quotes about open source software and team collaboration.
 This site was built with NextJS, Typescript.
 It is hosted on Zeit and the source code is on GitHub.**

 See: [https://hacktoberquote.com/](https://hacktoberquote.com/)